 At first, Indian motorcycles used in competitions were modified road models, and not until 1908 did the Springfield, Massachusetts company offer a purpose-built racing motorcycle for sale.
 The following year Hedstrom and Hendee opened their own hometown, pine board motordrome, thus providing Indian with its own test track and works rider Jake DeRosier – one of motorcycle sport's first superstars – with a stage to showcase his immense talent.

 Fast, exhilarating and dangerous, the short-lived sport of board track racing captivated America and today is considered by many to be America's – and motorcycling's – most illustrious era.

 With original board track racers exceedingly rare and in high demand today, the motorcycle offered here deserves attention.

 The current owner purchased the disassembled machine, which he reports was 85% complete, and reassembled it, careful to maintain all un-restored components in original condition.
 Replacing the gas tank (antiqued to match the rest of the bike and the original factory paint which is still visible), handlebars, two pistons, front forks and rear stand – all hand-built to original specs, the rest is believed to be entirely original.
-From the frame to the motor, even the seat and front rim with actual tire, the condition of this 102-year old racer is quite impressive.
+From the frame to the motor, even the seat and front rim with the actual tire, the condition of this 102-year old racer is quite impressive.